miqdigital/terraform-aws-eks-cluster/README.md

 **Note** - Above architecture doesn't reflect all the components that are created by this template.
 However, it does give an idea about core infrastructure that will be created by this template.
 AWS resources that are created by this template listed below.

-- Creates a new VPC with CIDR Block - 10.15.0.0/19 in Frankfurt region.
+- Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC)in Frankfurt region.
+You may want to change it, values are `variables.tf`.
-- Creates 3 public & 3 private subnets with each size of 4056 IP addresses in each zones (eu-central-1a, eu-central-1b and eu-central-1c)
+- Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones (eu-central-1a, eu-central-1b and eu-central-1c)
 - Creates recommened IAM service and EC2 roles required for EKS cluster.
-- Create NAT Gateway.
+- Creates Internet & NAT Gateway required for public and private communications.
-- VPC peering connection.
+- Routing Table and routes for public and private subnets.

 ### Before you start